rodgerbagnall/planimeter/README.md

 ## Setting the scale

-If you know the area of a polygon on the map or you know the distance betwen two points you can set the scale.
+If you know the area of a polygon, or you know the distance betwen two points, or you know the area of a figure you can trace then you can set the scale.

 ### Polygon